-Electricity can generated

-wind power used to turn windmills and hydroelectric power from water used in dams.
+Electricity can be generated from wind power used to turn windmills and turn windmills and hydroelectric power from water used in dams.
 The Sun's rays can be converted into electricity

 Nuclear energy is created when atoms are split.
 This creates heat which can be used to generate electricity.
 Geothermal energy is heat from the Earth that is converted into electricity.